ToyotaInfoTech/RAMN/docs/hardware/Fabrication/flashing.rst

 .. warning::

     As of 2024, the DFU tool provided by STMicroelectronics does not work well on some computers.
     You may need to run the script several times in a row until it succeeds.
-Trying different USB ports of your computer may help.
+Trying different USB ports of your computer or using a USB hub may help.
     The program should display "Start operation achieved successfully" in green when it is successful.
-    If you encounter too many issues, try using the Linux dfu-util tool instead.
+    If you encounter too many issues, try using the Linux dfu-util tool instead. **Do not update Option Bytes manually if programming fails.**

 .. _jtag_interface: